kurowyn/eleg/README.md

 - Fixed a bug where the availability of a word for each given file is shown in an arbitrary order (the order of file arguments is now followed).

 # Future Plans
-- Make a more user friendly interface
+- Make a more user friendly interface.
-- Show the line in which the word is found, if any
+- Show the line in which the word is found, if any.
 - Write documentation.